LaMitaOne/Skia_PlatformerGame/README.md

 # Skia_PlatformerGame
-RADStudio FMX / Skia4Delphi platformer game prototype with physics, jumping, collision, enemys, random levels, particles &amp; animated stickman or cat...
+RADStudio FMX / Skia4Delphi platformer game prototype with physics, jumping, collision, enemys, random levels, audio effects, particles &amp; animated stickman or cat...
 Enjoy! :D

 <img width="1606" height="587" alt="Unbenannt" src="https://github.com/user-attachments/assets/bd8b234b-9ba6-4699-8ed9-0cc2e6b8a620" />

 Sample Video: https://www.youtube.com/watch?v=mePkXrbPfJg

-# Skia Platformer Game v0.3
+# Skia Platformer Game v0.4

 A feature-rich 2D platformer prototype built entirely with Skia (FMX + Skia4Delphi).
-What started as a 2-hour "can I do this?" challenge has evolved into a fully playable endless scroller with procedural generation, physics, and visual effects.
+What started as a 2-hour "can I do this?" challenge has evolved into a fully playable endless scroller with procedural generation, physics, audio and visual effects.
 A nice base to start with, its all easy to see how it works in only one file.

 SkiaPlatformer Preview
 🎮 Gameplay Features